 This was the third and last spacecraft prepared for a Venus encounter by the Soviets in 1965.
-All three spacecraft had originally been intended for Mars Exploration in 1964 and 1965.
+All three spacecraft had originally been intended for Mars exploration in 1964 and 1965.

 The probe remained stranded in Earth orbit and the Soviets named it Kosmos 96 to disguise its true mission.
-The probe's orbit decayed on 9 December 1965.
+The probe decayed on Dec.
+9, 1965.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.